 Sex trafficking happens here.

 Roughly 2,000–3,000 women, men, and children are currently being exploited in the greater Seattle and King County area, and over half of them are experiencing homelessness or in unstable housing.
-Last year, nearly 650 individuals reached out to REST for services, hoping to find their path out of the sex trade.
+Last year, over 800 individuals—a 22% increase—reached out to REST for services, seeking support and a path out of the sex trade.
+This highlights the urgent need for resources and assistance for victims and survivors of sex trafficking.

 The brutality of sex trafficking and the sex trade leads to extreme and persistent trauma.